Adlinke/technical-documentation/docs/Authentication & Authorization/authorization-models/index.md

 RBAC defines access using roles that grant permissions to specific paths and actions.
 Roles are reusable, composable, and commonly used to enforce least-privilege access for both humans and machines.

 RBAC answers the question:

-> *What actions is this identity allowed to perform on which resources?*
+> _What actions is this identity allowed to perform on which resources?_

----

 ### Attribute-Based Access Control (ABAC)

 ABAC extends RBAC by introducing conditional logic based on attributes such as identity properties, environment, time, network context, or request metadata.

 ABAC answers the question:

-> *Under what conditions should access be allowed or denied?*
+> _Under what conditions should access be allowed or denied?_

 RBAC and ABAC are evaluated together during policy enforcement.

----

 ### Personal Folders and Ownership

 Personal Folders provide ownership-based access separate from role assignments.
 They are commonly used for individual users, experimentation, or private workspaces.

 Ownership-based access determines:

-- Default access behavior for user-owned paths
+* Default access behavior for user-owned paths
-- How personal and shared resources are separated
+* How personal and shared resources are separated
-- When roles should be used instead of ownership
+* When roles should be used instead of ownership

----

 ### Universal Identity

 Universal Identity is an authorization abstraction that allows multiple authentication methods to map to a single logical identity.
 It provides consistent policy enforcement and governance even when workloads authenticate using different mechanisms across environments.

 Universal Identity answers the question:

-> *How do we represent and govern identities consistently, regardless of how they authenticate?*
+> _How do we represent and govern identities consistently, regardless of how they authenticate?_

----
+***

 ## How Authorization Is Evaluated